 How do I apply?

-The application deadline for the scheme is 5pm on 26 November 2020.
+Deadline was 5pm on Thursday 26 November.
+Applications are now closed.
 Applicants will hear the outcome of their application by 18 December 2020.

 If you have any questions please get in touch - firstname.lastname@example.org